What is the plague?

 Respite and Return

 There was a respite from the plague during the 1350s.
 This may have co-incided with a downturn in temperatures, as a period of climate change known as the “Little Ice Age” began.
-Cooler weather did not favour the bacteria that caused the disease.
+Cooler weather did not favour the bacteria that caused the disease; herd immunity would have played a part.

 However, from 1360-1362, a second outbreak occurred.
 Fortunately this was not as devastating as the first, perhaps due to the immunity of those adults who had suffered but survived the 1348 infection.
 It was nevertheless damaging in another way.
 This plague became known as the “Children’s Plague” as children under ten were the hardest hit.